thebergamo/www/articles/you-might-not-need-a-computer-science-degree.md

 We live in the information era, good practices are everywhere, lots of useful projects are shared in Github every day, even maybe some might not be that useful, but you can still learn from that.

-So, some types of people might not need a degree in computer science to not know these concepts, patterns, theorems and etc, because they look for more information, if you’re one of these people, it’s really great for you, spread your knowledge inside your team, your community, in the world.
+So, some types of people might not need a degree in computer science to not know these concepts, patterns, theorems and so on, because they look for more information, if you’re one of these people, it’s really great for you, spread your knowledge inside your team, your community, in the world.

 Some others might need it because, learning on your own is not that simple (remember that I said that simple, is not that simple?), you might need some guidance, help and then a university or course would you help to improve your knowledge and be **a better professional**.